EdwinKuttappi/fastpage1/_posts/2022-12-18-Reflection.md

 [Unit 3 Sections 9 and 11 Hacks]()

-My Score: **0.9/1**
+My Score: **0.95/1**

-Graded By: Varalu
+Graded By: Trent

-Comments: I don't think your reverse list (w/o list.reverse()) or bubble sort algorithms work as intended.
-Also f-strings are used differently
+Comments: Extensive notes and great explanations for each of the answers

 ## Reflection
 I felt like this was the lesson that I paid the most attention too, this was good because I knew what was being taught, and could keep up with the class.
 It wasn't so much that I did not already know, but I just was able to follow along really well with the lesson and could understand the algorithms and the pseudocode in the lesson.